Mumbai: Eating on the Streets

 - At the end of a tiring day of sightseeing, relax with the locals on the beaches of Juhu and Marine Drive Chowpatty beaches, and watch the sunset.

-- If you are hovering about in the area at about 11am, you may catch a glimpse of the famous ‘dabbawalas’ - the fleet of lunchbox men who deliver food to thousands of office workers in an astonishingly precise system of colour-coded boxes.
+- If you are hovering about in the area at about 11 am, you may catch a glimpse of the famous ‘dabbawalas’ – the fleet of lunchbox men who deliver food to thousands of office workers in an astonishingly precise system of color-coded boxes.
+There is a funny Nexflix Movie about this.

 - Chor Bazaar – the thieves market – near Mohammed Ali Road in south Mumbai for antiques, bronze items and vintage items.